InEdited/LinuxGame/README.md

 >If you want to change the contents of the file leading to the third level you have to change the password of the third level
 >Because the md5sum of the .txt will change

+* The player is provided with the first username and password